alexansari101/saclib/README.md

 ## Citations

+*SAC was developed by Alex Ansari and Prof. Todd D. Murphey in Todd's laboratory within Northwestern University's Neuroscience and Robotics (NxR) Laboratory.
+The work was supported by the National Science Foundation under Grant CMMI 1200321.*

-This library is based on:
+This SAC library is based on:

 ```
 Ansari, Alexander R., and Todd D. Murphey.
 "Sequential action control: closed-form optimal control for nonlinear and nonsmooth systems."
 IEEE Transactions on Robotics 32.5 (2016): 1196-1214.